dcbardin/Traffic_Sign_Project/writeup_template.md

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-Herein we can find the Train and Valid Dataset, after increase the number of images to increase the accuracy of training
+Herein we can find the Train and Valid Dataset, after increase the number of images to increase the accuracy of training.

+It was appled a convolutional neuronal network to classify the traffic signs.

 My final model consisted of the following layers: